Help us match you with local pros in your area

 Ductwork Cleaning | $394-$984 |

-When selecting an HVAC company, choose one with technicians that have the right training, licenses, and experience.
-HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is mandatory for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+Look for an HVAC company that employs qualified technicians with the necessary training and licenses.
+HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
-All other licensing requirements are handled at the state level.
+All other licensing requirements are handled by the state.

-In Louisiana, HVAC contractors are considered mechanical contractors and are required to be licensed by the Louisiana State Licensing Board for Contractors.
-To obtain this license, contractors are required to provide proof of workers' compensation and liability insurance.
-You should also look at a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Pick a company with great feedback and good customer testimonials.
+HVAC contractors in Louisiana are considered mechanical contractors and must be licensed by the Louisiana State Licensing Board for Contractors.
+To obtain a license, contractors must provide proof of workers' compensation and liability insurance.
+Always check a provider's reviews and complaints with organizations such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
+Choose a provider with positive reviews and a history of good customer service.

 It’s important to know what the work process will look like.
 For HVAC repairs, the company should list the particular parts that need replacement and why.
 Confirm that your technician will clean and test the full system afterward to make sure everything is operating properly.
 For replacement, ask your contractor to explain the new HVAC system features, brand, estimated installation time, model, and energy efficiency.
-Before signing a contract, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+Before signing a contract, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

 You should have your HVAC system inspected twice yearly.
 After the inspection, your technician will tell you if any services are required.
 You should also call a technician if you start noticing issues such as leaks, unusual smells, or strange noises.
 If your home has ductwork, it should be inspected every few years.